 Life can—and probably will—throw some unexpected boulders in your path.
 Actual costs of health care in retirement remain an unknown.
 But a recent study by retirement planning advisory HealthView Services estimates that a 65-year-old, healthy couple can expect to spend about $260,000 on Medicare premiums over the course of their retirement .

-Other possible setbacks include late-career job loss, which may result in working a shorter time than expected and thus provide you with less retirement assets than you expected, Blumenthal says.
+Other possible setbacks include late-career job loss, which may result in working a shorter time than expected and thus provide you with less retirement assets than you expected, according to Blumenthal.
 Or, a large one-time expense in retirement could wreak havoc with your cash flow.

 People do not necessarily fail or succeed in their retirement goals because of the market.